ERBringHorvath/SeqForge/README.md

 `-e`, `--evalue`: maximum e-value cutoff <br />
 `-o`, `--output`: path to directory to store results

-Maximum evalue may be expressed as an integer, decimal, or in scientific notation, `-e 2e-30`
+Maximum evalue may be expressed as an integer, decimal, or in scientific notation, `--evalue 2e-30`

 Optional flag `--report-only-lowest-evalue`: results will only report the lowest e-value amongst BLAST hits <br />
 Useful for genes with many homologs